codegirls/eloquentjs/README.md

 Welcome!
 This is a place where we collect materials for the `eloquent.js` book club.

+We're reading chapters of [Eloquent JavaScript](http://eloquentjavascript.net) every week and then meet to discuss them every two weeks.

 ## Sessions

 The next session will be on May 5th, that is, it will be next tuesday!